Table of Contents

 The Three Dimensions of Happiness

-- The Pleasant Life: This dimension focuses on positive emotions and sensory pleasures.
-It involves experiencing joy, comfort, and gratification in the moment.
+The Pleasant Life: The raw affect of this is on positive emotions and sensory pleasures.
+That is, the experience of simply experiencing joy, comfort, and gratification of the moment,

-- The Meaningful Life: This dimension is about finding purpose and meaning by serving something larger than oneself, such as family, community, or a higher cause.
+The Meaningful Life: This dimension brings about the research of purpose and meaning through serving something larger than oneself such as family, community, or a higher cause.

-Seligman argues that while the Pleasant Life contributes to happiness, the Good Life and the Meaningful Life are more sustainable and fulfilling sources of well-being.
+Seligman argues that Pleasant Life provides happiness but that Good Life and Meaningful Life are more lasting and sometimes deeper sources of well-being.

 Positive Emotion